jamesdoc/jamesdoc.com/src/11ty/blog/2020/covid-19-live-streaming-song-licensing.md

 Updated 19th March with details about displaying song lyrics.

 Updated 20th March with details about the new CCLI streaming license

+Updated 21st March with TlDr section and revisions to how lyrics are handled